scify/Crowdsourcing-Platform/README.md

 This project is developed by [SciFY](https://www.scify.org/) and [ECAS](https://ecas.org/) and is based on the [Laravel](https://laravel.com/) framework.
 The project is maintained by [SciFY](https://www.scify.org/).

+Some of the images used in the application are from [Freepik](https://www.freepik.com/).

 ## Contact

 Feel free to contact the project maintainers: